MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 - **IMEI**<div align="justify">💲 Intel Management Engine Interface.
 Rename `HECI` to `IMEI` with other required info</div>
 - **LPCB**<div align="justify">💲 Low Pin Count LPC Bus, may also work as PPC.
 An interface allows the legacy I/O motherboard components, typically integrated in a Super I/O chip, to migrate from the ISA/X-bus to the LPC Interface</div>
 - **PLUG**<div align="justify">💲 To allow the kernel's `XCPM` / XNU's CPU Power Management to manage CPU's power management</div>
+- **PNLF**<div align="justify">💲 Fake backlight device for macOS to play with, specifically one with a hardware ID of APP0002.
+Normally, a real iMac20,1 includes compatibility.
+This is only a cosmetic patch with zero config.</div>
 - **RTLK**<div align="justify">💲 Rename RTL8125 2.5GbE Controller, rename `RP04,PXSX` to `RP04,RTLK`</div>
 - **SATA**<div align="justify">💲 Serial ATA Device (SATA).
 Rename `SATA` to `SAT0` and patch compatibe 400 Series SATA Family to `pci8086,a352` iMac's compatible (cosmetics)</div>
 - **USBX**<div align="justify">💲 USB Power Properties on Skylake mothermoard and new generation</div>